Notarized by Alexandra

 It is required that you understand the language in which your document is written.
 If you don’t, it must be translated into a language you do understand before your appointment.

 Since I only speak English, the law requires that we be able to communicate clearly in English during the notarization.
-If you’re unsure, feel free to ask, and I’ll help you get everything ready for a smooth appointment!
+If you’re unsure, feel free to ask, and I’ll help you prepare for a smooth appointment!

 If you need witnesses and are bringing your own, they’ll also need to show valid ID.